felipegscont/zpmeow/ARCHITECTURE.md

 - Multiple handlers are consolidated in `messaging.go` for related functionality
 - The architecture supports easy addition of missing features through existing interfaces

-This architecture ensures ZPMeow is maintainable, testable, and ready for future growth while maintaining clean separation of concerns throughout the codebase.
+This architecture ensures meow is maintainable, testable, and ready for future growth while maintaining clean separation of concerns throughout the codebase.